JohannOlivares/Stream/README.md

 <img src="StreamRecording.gif" width=250/>br>

 ### Notes
-I learned alot today and it was stress, alot of debugging but it was fun.
+I learned alot today and it was a bit stressful trying to figure our how to use a Apple computer there was also alot of debugging but it was fun and I enjoyed the experience.